PaulMKohler/AdventureSandbox/AdventurePlayground/MyCharacters/README.md

 We can adjust the opacity of the image to be able to see the axes through the image.
 Also we dont want to see the image in perspective mode so its a good idea to uncheck that.

 Line up the front view with the z-axis bi-sencting the front of the chest, line up the side view with the z-axis bisecting the side of the face.

+We can start putting basic shapes over the outline in either view, front or side.
+Doesnt have to be perfect just follow the outline of one view and get it in place on the other.

+Select our shape and switch to **Edit mode**  And making sure we are in x-ray mode or wireframe box select vertices and move them to match our background image.
+We may need to add vertices or faces, we can use Ctrl+R or **Loop Cut** to slice through our shape.
+Then grab the extra vertices to fill out the shape.

+You can use Tab to switch modes and select the next shape.